lucasfelz/lucasfelz.github.io/content/writeups/Forest/index.md

 ![img52](/img/Pasted_image_20251224210045.png)

----

 ## Lessons Learned

-### Key Takeaways

 This machine provided valuable insights into Active Directory enumeration and privilege escalation through nested group memberships.
-Here are the main lessons learned:

-### 1. **Anonymous LDAP/RPC Access is a Critical Misconfiguration**
+### Anonymous LDAP/RPC Access

 The ability to enumerate users without credentials was the initial foothold.
-This demonstrates why organizations should:
-- Disable anonymous binds on LDAP (set `dSHeuristics` appropriately)
-- Configure `RestrictAnonymous` registry key to value 2
-- Implement proper access controls on directory services

-**Detection:** Monitor for unusual LDAP queries and RPC enumeration attempts from unauthenticated sources.
+Using enum4linux -a and rpcclient, we could extract the complete list of domain users without authentication.

+This is a critical misconfiguration that still exists in many environments.
+Organizations should disable anonymous binds on LDAP and configure the RestrictAnonymous registry key to value 2.

-### 2. **AS-REP Roasting Targets Service Accounts**
+### AS-REP Roasting

-Service accounts are prime targets for AS-REP Roasting when Kerberos pre-authentication is disabled.
-The `svc-alfresco` account had the `DONT_REQ_PREAUTH` flag set, allowing us to obtain its TGT hash without authentication.
+The svc-alfresco account had the DONT_REQ_PREAUTH flag set, allowing us to obtain its TGT hash without authentication using GetNPUsers.py.
+The hash was easily cracked with hashcat, revealing the password s3rvice.

-**Mitigation:**
-- Enable Kerberos pre-authentication for all accounts
-- Use strong, complex passwords for service accounts (30+ characters)
-- Implement Group Managed Service Accounts (gMSA) when possible
-- Regularly audit accounts with `DONT_REQ_PREAUTH` flag

-**Defense:** Deploy honeypot accounts with this flag set and monitor for AS-REP Roasting attempts.

-### 3. **Nested Groups Create Hidden Privilege Escalation Paths**
+Service accounts are prime targets for this attack when Kerberos pre-authentication is disabled.

+### Nested Group Memberships

-The privilege escalation path was not immediately obvious:
+The privilege escalation path was not immediately obvious.
+The svc-alfresco user was member of Service Accounts, which was member of Privileged IT Accounts, which was member of Account Operators.
 ```
 svc-alfresco (user)
     └─> Service Accounts (group)